 1. Growth of native advertising

 Traditional display ads are losing relevance and may not be effective for SaaS products.
-Native ads open great opportunities for SaaS companies to reach out to prospects when they make decisions and are key to converting such audiences.
+Native ads open great opportunities for SaaS companies to reach out to prospects when they decide and are key to converting such audiences.
 The new analysis provided by native advertising firm AdYouLike states that the global market worth of the native advertising sector will be worth $400 billion by 2025.

 Native ads are effective when valuable content is shared with the readers, so most SaaS businesses are creating content that answers queries and problems of their audience.
 We can also post native ads on a business website or any other third-party website and can effectively bypass ad blockers.
 When done correctly, native ads can create advertisements that convey more than simply promoting a product or service.